Old Main (University of North Carolina at Pembroke): Construction

-In 1921 the North Carolina General Assembly appropriated $75,000 for the construction of a new building on the campus of the Cherokee Indian Normal School of Robeson County, North Carolina, which had existed since 1887.
+In 1921 the North Carolina General Assembly appropriated $75,000 for the construction of a new building on the campus of the Croatan Indian Normal School of Robeson County, North Carolina, which had existed since 1887.
 It was completed in 1923, being the first campus building of brick construction.
 The building hosted twelve classrooms, an auditorium that could seat several hundred people, two offices, four toilets, and a picture booth.
 It was used over subsequent decades for school events as well as private functions including musical performances and funerals of community leaders.
 School administrative officials worked there until 1949, when they moved to the newly-constructed Sampson Hall.
 Clifton Oxendine, a professor, stated he coined the term "Old Main" after the move, in homage to a building with the same name at his alma mater, McKendree College.
 Newspapers began referring to the building as "Old Main" around 1952.
 The school itself, founded to train Native American teachers in Robeson County, many of them Lumbees, underwent several name changes in the following years: Pembroke State College for Indians in 1941, Pembroke State College in 1949, and Pembroke State University in 1971.
 The school was grouped under the University of North Carolina system in July 1972.